Comprehensive guides

 • Absolute prohibition on flying over public beaches, public spaces, and inhabited areas.

-• Total exclusion zone of 27 km around Sir Seewoosagur Ramgoolam Airport
+• Total exclusion zone around Sir Seewoosagur Ramgoolam International Airport

 • Maximum height: 122 meters (400 feet)